pujatiwari11/project-4/README.md

 ## Ethical Considerations
 In conducting our hotel cancellation analysis, ethical considerations were paramount.
 We handled customer data with sensitivity and respect for privacy.
-No personally identifiable information was used or shared during the analysis.
 Our focus was solely on understanding patterns and trends in hotel booking data to improve industry practices.

 ## Credits
 This project was completed as part of a collaborative effort by Brad Fisher, Sameer Erande, Rhea Pius, and Puja Tiwari.